Skip to main content

 To prevent festival goers from parking within the residential streets around the festival site and maintain access for yourself throughout the weekend

-2. Can I drive through the zone if I do not want to park in the area?
+3. Will residents who live outside the RPZ be able to drive through the zone if they do not want to park in the area?

 No - the RPZ roads will be closed to everybody except residents with a permit.

-3. Can I drive in to pick someone up without staying or parking?
+4. Will people be able to drive in to the zone to pick someone up without staying or parking?

 No, not without a permit.